-Alcyonium digitatum, Securiflustra securifrons & Spirobranchus triqueter are sessile and thus, would be unable to avoid the deposition of a smothering layer of sediment.
-Alcyonium digitatum colonies can attain a height of up to 20 cm (Edwards, 2008), Securiflustra securifrons colonies can attain a height of 10 cm (Porter, 2012) and Spirobranchus triqueter are encrusting species.
-Echinus esculentus are large globular urchins which can reach a diameter of 17 cm (Tyler-Walters, 2000).
-Therefore, it is likely that all characterizing species within CR.MCR.EcCr.FaAlCr.Adig, CR.MCR.EcCr.FaAlCr.Pom & CR.MCR.EcCr.FaAlCr.Sec would be totally inundated.
+Alcyonium digitatum and Caryophyllia smithii are sessile and thus would be unable to avoid the deposition of a smothering layer of sediment.
+Some Alcyonium digitatum colonies can attain a height of up to 20 cm (Budd, 2008), while Echinus esculentus are large globular urchins which can reach a diameter of 17 cm (Tyler-Walters, 2008).
+Spirobranchus triqueter are an encrusting species and would thus likely be smothered, and depending on sediment retention could block larval settlement.